Public Resources for

 • The entity is not dominant in its field

-• Employs one hundred or fewer persons on a full-time basis
+• The entity employs one hundred or fewer persons on a full-time basis

 Tax Credits